 As we age, we must take care of ourselves.
 The first thought for many is looking after our general health.
 We want to ensure that we are eating well.
 That we are getting exercise and sleeping enough to keep our bodies healthy.

-One aspect of taking care of ourselves we often fail to consider is our teeth.
+One aspect of taking care of ourselves we often fail to consider is our teeth and possible dental issues.
 Dental health is equally as important as our overall health.
 It is important to take care of our teeth to maintain their longevity.
 It includes creating an oral hygiene health routine, which ensures you brush twice a day, use mouthwash, and floss.
 Additionally, you must also ensure that you book regular visits to your dentist.
 They can help you maintain the longevity of your teeth, ensuring that your mouth is clean and healthy.